 Maybe you can even lay the tracks a little further apart – as in the video – so it doesn’t shortcut so quickly due to rain or water.

-After mounting the tracks / wires, each of the two poles of the battery is connected to one of the wires or strips.
+After mounting the tracks/wires, each of the two poles of the battery is connected to one of the wires or strips.

-Now the “fence” is under tension and when a slug or snail tries to crawl over, it gets a small electric shock and turns around.
+Now the “fence” is under tension, and when a slug or snail tries to crawl over, it gets a small electric shock and turns around.

 Avoid short circuits

-A short circuit occurs if the two lines touch each other or if something (leave, water, slug etc.) completes a connection between them.
+A short circuit occurs if the two lines touch each other or if something (leave, water, slug, etc.) completes a connection between them.

-In case of a short circuit the battery discharges quickly.
+In case of a short circuit, the battery discharges quickly.

-This is why already during construction, it should be ensured that the current-carrying wires are not installed loosely but firmly so that they can not move around.
+That is why already during construction, it should be ensured that the current-carrying wires are not installed loosely but firmly so that they can not move around.

 As mentioned above there should always be a safe distance between them to make sure that they can not touch each other.

-Therefore, the self-adhesive copper tape offers some advantage, as once firmly attached it can not move as stretched out wire could.
+Therefore, the self-adhesive copper tape offers some advantage, as once firmly attached it cannot move as stretched out wire could.

 If the fence is to be mounted on wood, then an easy-to-install perforated metal tape is also suitable.